Sophie-Williams/tank-battle/README.md

    ```
    * Configuration should be Debug or Release.
 Default is Release.
    * Platform should be 'x64' or 'x86'.
 Default is x64.
+   * Note: If you want to work with multi-configurations, you must build the external project for all desired configurations before going to step 4.

 4. Compile the project.
    run following commands.